mcneel/developer.rhino3d.com/_guide_topics/rhinopython/primer-101/2-3-5-using-variables.md

 order: 11
 keywords: ['python', 'commands']
 layout: toc-guide-page
+TODO: This page is not finished.
+We need to add line numbers in codeblocks
 ---

 Conventionally, whenever we intend to use variables in a script, we would have to declare them first.
 However, with Python, we are relieved of this duty and we can simply create and use variables without initially declaring them.
 Python also does not require that we declare the type of variable we are using, as in other programming languages.
 Both of these qualities emphasize why Python is such a quick and easy to learn language.
 So, to declare a variable we simply write: